amengol/amengol.github.io/_posts/2017-09-06-hello-world.md

 <a href="https://pages.github.com/" target="_blank">https://pages.github.com/</a>

 ---
 Well, this should be enough for a Hello Word post, don't you think?
-Please feel free to contact me if you have any question on this via one of the methods at the end of this page.
+Please feel free to leave a comment or to contact me using any method at the bottom of this page.

 Thanks for reading,